Let's Go to the Cursed House: Production and broadcast

-"Let's Go to the Cursed House," like all episodes of Dandadan, was produced by animation studio Science Saru and is an adaptation of the manga of the same name by Yukinobu Tatsu.
+"Let's Go to the Cursed House," like all episodes of Dandadan, was produced by animation studio Science Saru and an adaptation of the manga series of the same name by Yukinobu Tatsu.
 It is the 12th and final episode of Dandadans first season.
 This episode was directed by Tetsuya Wakano, its script was written by Hiroshi Seko, and its storyboard drawn by Hiromi Nishiyama.
 Episode 12 is an adaptation of parts of chapters 33 and 34 from the manga.
 In their adaptation, the scene of Momo being assaulted was added before the scene of Okarun and Jiji discovering the secret room.
 The assault was also elongated and left on a cliffhanger, with the scene in the manga resolved quickly and in the same chapter.
 According to Okarun's actor, Natsuki Hanae, the director stated that there was no other place to end the episode.
 The music in the hot springs was designed to have a family-like vibe, an idea proposed by Dandadan composer Kensuke Ushio.
 Dandadan director Fuga Yamashiro aimed for the setting to feel nostalgic, using this song to accomplish that.
 In turn, he had the colors toned down for the hot springs part, wanting to evoke old Kadokawa Daiei Studio films visually by making it look more subdued.

 Reception

 Let's Go to the Cursed House has received mixed reception.
 Bleeding Cool writer Alejandra Bodden enjoyed the episode, particularly how the main characters have compassion for "creatures" like Taro and Hana.
 She also enjoyed Okarun and Jiji becoming friends, as well as the creepiness of them finding the secret room.
 CBR writer Alan A. Mehanna felt that it was the "perfect season finale" and a demonstration of what made Dandadan so successful.
 He praised the episode for building tension to a cliffhanger, as well as praising Jiji, stating that his positive energy and the "terrifying darkness" he is dealing with make him complex.
 He felt that Jiji helped escalate things, particularly with making Okarun more proactive and enjoying the friendship the two experienced.
 He also commended English voice actor Aleks Le for his portrayal.
 Mehanna believed that the different episodes have different genres, describing it to a Scooby-Doo!-like mystery story.
 Despite enjoying the episode, he found the anatomical model story unimportant besides serving as motivation for Okarun.
-Dengeki writer Kawachi felt that while Taro and Hana's love seemed rushed, he found it moving, enjoying how it depicts a romance story comically.
+Dengeki Online writer Kawachi felt that while Taro and Hana's love seemed rushed, he found it moving, enjoying how it depicts a romance story comically.
 He also enjoyed the creepiness of the episode, stating that people whose thoughts you cannot discern can be frightening.
 He stated that his favorite scene was Okarun and Jiji playing soccer together, describing passing the ball back and forth as a metaphor for them stating their feelings for Momo.